vsc-eco/vsc-deployment/README.md

 The node is designed to self-update as necessary.
 However, on rare occasions, the deployment configuration may require manual updates not covered by automatic updates.
 Should such a situation arise, we will inform the community through our usual communication channels [discord](https://discord.gg/tm7YkW7A) and [twitter](https://twitter.com/vsc_eco).

-You can disable automatic updates by omitting the `auto-update` profile from the `docker compose` command.
-`docker compose --profile auto-update up -d` -> `docker compose up -d`
+You can disable automatic updates by setting the environment variable `AUTO_UPDATE` to _false_.
+However, we recommend to keep this feature enabled to ensure the node is always up-to-date.
+In our rapidly evolving ecosystem, it's crucial to keep the node updated for optimal network health.